Do you have a really big goal that you are procrastinating on? We know we procrastinate on the things we don’t really want to do.

 5/ Remind yourself of your goals and what would happen if you did nothing

 You will see much advice about reminding yourself daily about your big goals.
 It keeps you focused when the going gets tough.

 But sometimes it is useful to remind yourself what would happen if you didn’t start your business?
 What would happen if you didn’t go on that big trip?

 It might be that your life goes on much as it does now.
-It may be that you don’t get to live the life you want.
+May be that you don’t get to live the life you want.
 It may be that you will need to take a cause of action that is not as preferable.